beijanm/RezApp/_posts/2024-02-28-nbafrontend.md

                         // Create and append the "Edit Stats" button next to the player's name const editStatsBtn = document.createElement('button');
                         editStatsBtn.textContent = 'Edit Stats';
-                        editStatsBtn.className = 'deleteBtn'; // Ensure this class exists and styles the button appropriately editStatsBtn.onclick = () => showEditStatsForm(player.id);
+                        editStatsBtn.className = 'editStatsBtn'; // Ensure this class exists and styles the button appropriately editStatsBtn.onclick = () => showEditStatsForm(player.id);

                         // Create and append the "Delete" button